davidebolo1993/prs_pipeline/README.md

 ### Bed/bim/fam or Bgen

 The pipeline accepts either a unique .bed file (with matching .bim/.fam) or a unique (indexed) .bgen file.
-Companion scripts will be released to generate such an input if not available already.
 Further informations on these file formats are available [here](https://www.cog-genomics.org/plink/2.0/formats).
 Examples are provided in the [test](test/) folder.

+#### Build sinlge .bed/.bim/.fam or single .bgen from multiple inputs

+Companion scripts are released in the [scripts](scripts/) folder to generate a single input .bed/.bim/.fam or .bgen if not available already (from chromosome-specific .bed/.bgen files).
+For .bgen files, use [this script](scripts/multi_bgen.r).
+Positional arguments are a directory containing (indexed) .bgen files, the output, merged, .rds object and the number of computational threads.
+The script also generates companion .bk, .bgen and .bgi files - the (indexed) .bgen files is actually empty but can be given as input to the pipeline that will load the informative .rds/.bk files instead.
+A sbatch script that run the above mentioned R script is also available - adjust the parameters accordingly to the input files.
+For .bed files, those can be merged using [plink2](https://www.cog-genomics.org/plink/2.0/).
+A dedicated sbatch script to be used as template is available in the [script](scripts/) folder.

 ### Summary